How to insure your home against fire damage

 Install and regularly check smoke alarms.

-Keep cooking surfaces clean to prevent grease buildup.
+Keep cooking surfaces clean to prevent grease build-up.

 Completely extinguish cigarettes.